 In case you're wondering, yes, all of my goals are exactly this ambitious.

-It’s hard to be creative on demand.
+It's hard to be creative on demand.
 I am too dependent on the spark of inspiration, the right mood.
 There are writers who combat the fickle creative juju by ritualizing their writing.
 They sit down at the same time every day and write for X amount of time.
-This is the advice that Anne Lamott gives, and she’s just the best, so I really should listen to her.
-The idea is that you take the pressure off to write great stuff all the time by just writing and giving yourself permission for it to be terrible.
+This is the advice that Anne Lamott gives, and she's just the best, so I really should listen to her.
+The idea is that you take the pressure off writing great stuff all the time by just writing and giving it permission to be terrible.